• Skip to main content

 (Note: I’ve outlined the step-by-step here, but find the full recipe, ingredients, and directions at the end of this post.)

-Once you've gathered everything to make these muffins, you'll combine the dry ingredients in one bowl, combine the wet ingredients in another bowl, mix both together and then fold in the blueberries.
+Once you've gathered everything to make these muffins, you'll combine the dry ingredients in one bowl, combine the wet ingredients in another bowl, mix both and then fold in the blueberries.

 After that, scoop the batter into your prepared muffin pan and bake.
 Note that you can use either a spoon or a scoop to divide the batter into the muffin cups.